Cn-54/Dissonance/README.md

     └── Dockerfile
 ```

-This provides isolated environments for testing multiple agents without running the agents directly on the host system.
+Docker provides isolated lab containers for testing the agents without running them directly on the host.

 ## How To Use